pawbz/GeoPhyInv.jl/docs/src/index.md

-# The Expt Datatype
+# The Expt Datatypes

 The methods in this package numerically solve some differential equations commonly faced in geophysical inverse problems.
 The functionality of this package revolves around the mutable `Expt` types.
+Julia's multiple dispatch is used to overload `Base` methods whenever possible.
+Using all of a function's arguments to choose which method should be invoked, rather than just the first, is known as multiple dispatch.
 Firstly, most of the memory necessary to perform a given experiment is allocated while creating the `Expt` variables.
 Then these variables are input to in-place functions (e.g., `mod!`)  which as per Julia convention ends with an exclamation mark, to actually perform the experiment task.
 For example, the
 current `Expt` types within the realm of this package include: